LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 valid init file name.
 Only initialization files at the root of the LassoApp are executed.

-Initialization files are used to define types, traits and methods used within the application.
+Initialization files are used to define types, traits, and methods used within the application.
 This includes the definition of a thread object that can be used to synchronize aspects of the application, hold globally shared data, or perform periodic tasks.

 During the normal operation of an application, definitions should be avoided.
-Re-defining a method can have an impact on performance and memory usage, potentially leading to bottlenecks in your application.
-However, during application development re-defining a method is a common occurrence while source code is frequently modified.
-In this case, definitions can be placed in non-init files (i.e. a regular file) and included in the \_init files using `lassoapp_include`.
+Redefining a method can have an impact on performance and memory usage, potentially leading to bottlenecks in your application.
+However, during application development redefining a method is a common occurrence while source code is frequently modified.
+In this case, definitions can be placed in non-init files (i.e., a regular file) and included in the \_init files using `lassoapp_include`.
 This allows the definition be loaded at startup while also letting the developer execute the file "manually" as it is updated during development.